nus-cs2113-AY2425S1/tp/docs/DeveloperGuide.md

 will be called to get the JsonObject containing the PU and the JsonArray containing the list of courses it offers.
 * The two object will be passed into `iterateCourses()` method to iterate through the JsonArray `courseArray` which contains the list of courses.
-* It then prints out the course details such as PU course code and NUS course code through the `printCourseDetails()` method.
+* It then prints out the course details such as PU course code and NUS course code by calling the `printListUniCoursesCommand` method in the UI class.
 * Assertions and logging are used for error handling.

+#### Why it is implemented this why:
+- ****Separation of Concerns:**** Each responsibility is seperated into smaller, well-defined methods For example, `getPuName()` focuses on extracting the university name from user input and `findUniversityName()` focuses on searching the university in the data set.

 #### Sequence on PlantUML:
 ![ListUniCourseCommand sequence diagram](images/ListUniCoursesCommand.png)

 {Describe the design and implementation of the product.
 Use UML diagrams and short code snippets where applicable.}